lbonanomi/scripts/README.md

 [suwho.sh](https://github.com/lbonanomi/scripts/blob/master/suwho.sh): Record-keeping at Employer wasn't always what it is now and security remains a distinct silo, so there are application LDAP accounts with no clear line of ownership.
 This script is jammed into the /etc/skel profile to help find active sudo calls to application accounts.

-[jacquard.py](https://github.com/lbonanomi/scripts/blob/master/jacquard.py): A debt collection tool that compares the similarity of files from ARGV using jacquard indices.
+[jaccard.py](https://github.com/lbonanomi/scripts/blob/master/jacquard.py): A debt collection tool that compares the similarity of files from ARGV using jaccard indices.
 This proved super-handy for checking rpm -qa lists between notionally sibling hosts.